Plan for camp: Info for parents

 - Label your child’s clothing.

-- It is your child’s responsibility to make sure that he or she returns home with everything.
+- It is your child’s responsibility to make sure that they return home with everything.
 To help reduce mix-ups, please label their clothing.

 - Make sure your child is healthy and check your child for head lice.